makersacademy/chitter-challenge/README_ALICE.md

 Please ensure that you update your README to indicate the technologies used, and give instructions on how to install and run the tests

+Welcome.
+Nom Diaries is twitter for food-lovers.
+A social network specifically for sharing thoughts and pictures of noms.

 ## How to
 ## Technologies used
 ## Approach